SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 3) ambiguousness
 ~~~~~~~~~~~~~~~~

-We have two possible interpretation of the proposed issue.
-The question is:
-To which modules belongs the controlled_by parameter?
+The question is: To which modules belongs the controlled_by parameter?
+There are two possible interpretations of the proposed issue:

-  a) Each module of the group has a controlled_by parameter and each of these parameters
+1. Each module of the group has a controlled_by parameter and each of these parameters
    contains an enum value corresponding to the module in charge.
    This is as far as I understand, Klaus interpretation.

-  b) From the inner logic, it can be seen, which modules is controlling (e.g. the
+2. From the inner logic, it can be seen, which modules is controlling (e.g. the
    one keeping a PID controller) and which module is controlled.
 The 'controlled_by'
    parameter should be on the module potentially controlled by the other(s).
+This
+   is the point of view of Markus and Enno.

 Both interpretations have disadvantages.
-Let us start with (b).
+Let us start with (2).

 What should we do, when a hierarchy (controlling - controlled) is missing,
 i.e. in a symmetric case?
 Example: V and I on a laboratory power supply,